 - Record: Press and hold to record, or tap to record hands-free for the selected time length.

-When adding music, you can search through YouTube’s music library.
+When adding Sounds, you can search through YouTube’s music library.

 To record a Short, tap the number above the record button to choose 15 or 60 seconds.
 You can string multiple clips together as long as the total is under 60 seconds.